I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/spbcx/nf-spbcx-spb-request-parameters-init.md

 ## -remarks
 <p>Your SPB controller driver must use this function to initialize an <b>SPB_REQUEST_PARAMETERS</b> structure before passing this structure as an output parameter to the <a href="https://msdn.microsoft.com/library/windows/hardware/hh450922">SpbRequestGetParameters</a> method.
 This method writes the SPB-specific parameters from an I/O request to this structure.</p>

-<p>Your SPB controller driver must use this function to initialize an <b>SPB_REQUEST_PARAMETERS</b> structure before passing this structure as an output parameter to the <a href="https://msdn.microsoft.com/library/windows/hardware/hh450922">SpbRequestGetParameters</a> method.
-This method writes the SPB-specific parameters from an I/O request to this structure.</p>

 ## -requirements
 <table>
 <tr>